devikrishnar/osp-ocp-vm-migration/README.md

 OpenShift virtualization provides layer-2 networking capabilities that allows VMs to connect to [multiple networks](https://docs.openshift.com/container-platform/4.3/cnv/cnv_virtual_machines/cnv_vm_networking/cnv-attaching-vm-multiple-networks.html) using the *Multus* plug-in.
 Network devices like SR-IOV, standard Linux host bridges, MACVLAN, and IPVLAN can be configured using this plug-in.
 In this post, additional networks will be setup using Linux bridges.

 The image below shows the network settings of VM(s) in OpenStack before migration and it's equivalent settings in OpenShift Virtualization after migration.
-One thing to be noted is that the network parameters of the VM like IP address, MAC addresses, etc. are preserved during migration.
+One thing to be noted is that the network parameters of the VM like IP address, MAC addresses, etc. have to be preserved during migration.

 ![image info](./pictures/osp-ocp-network-setup.png)